 Objectives and Content

-- understand the measurement principles of standard oceanographic instrumentation for temperature, salinity and ocean currents
+- knows the measurement principles of standard oceanographic instrumentation for temperature, salinity and ocean currents

-- knows the development and limitations of present operational observing systems and their development
+- knows the development and limitations of present operational observing systems

-- discuss the measurements in relation to processes in the coupled ocean-atmosphere system
+- is able to present and discuss own measurement results in relation to processes in the coupled ocean-atmosphere system, both written and orally

 Required Previous Knowledge